On $H^*(BPU_n; \mathbb{Z})$ and Weyl group invariants: Introduction

 \begin{theorem} For all $n$, the restriction homomorphism

 is onto. \end{theorem}

 We present the outline of the proof of Theorem \ref{thm:mainPU} in Section \ref{ss:outline}, after first discussing some of its consequences.
-Let $q_n \colon U_n \to PU_n : = U_n/S^1$ denote quotient map defining $PU_n$ and consider the related fibration of classifying spaces
+Let $q \colon U_n \to PU_n : = U_n/S^1$ denote the quotient map defining $PU_n$, and consider the related fibration sequence of classifying spaces

 As we explain in Section~\ref{s:primitive}, Theorem \ref{thm:mainPU} is equivalent to the following